kulics/koral/book-en/document.md

 ```
 This defines a function with the identifier `Function`.
 ## Call
 Unlike the main entry function, which cannot be called, regular functions can be called with an identifier.
-We only need to use the `id()` statement to use the wrapped function.
+We only need to use the `identifier()` statement to use the wrapped function.

 E.g:
 ```